FAQs and guides for employers

 What are the wages for apprentices?

 Apprentices are paid at least the National Living Wage or the National Minimum Wage.
-If they are under 19 or it is the first year of their apprenticeship, an apprentice is paid £3.70 an hour.
-Employers might also want to think about a wage that would attract the best candidates for the apprenticeship, especially at a Higher and Degree level.
+Employers may want to consider offering a wage that would attract the best candidates for the apprenticeship, especially at a Higher and Degree level.
+See details of current pay rates and government guidelines on apprentice pay and conditions.

 What support will my organisation receive?